awsdocs/amazon-eks-user-guide/doc_source/horizontal-pod-autoscaler.md

    php-apache   Deployment/php-apache   0%/50%    1         10        1          51s
    ```

-   As you can see, the current CPU load is `0%`, because there’s no load on the server yet\.
+   As you can see, the current CPU load is `0%`, because there's no load on the server yet\.
 The Pod count is already at its lowest boundary \(one\), so it cannot scale in\.

-1. Create a load for the web server by running a container\.
+1. <a name="hpa-create-load"></a>Create a load for the web server by running a container\.

    ```
    kubectl run -i \